multiprocessio/datastation-documentation/tutorials/Query_Influx_(2.x)_with_DataStation_(Flux).md

 # Run Influx 2.x in Docker and query (Flux) with DataStation

+This tutorial walks through running Influx 2.x in Docker, loading it with data, and finally querying it in DataStation using Flux.

 # Database initialization [Optional]

 If you want to follow along with this tutorial literally, in your